US At-Will Employment States — Guide for 2025

 Below, we’ve listed some of the advantages that positively affect the employer:

-• The employer has more flexibility in the employment contract (e.g., they may fire the employee at their own convenience — unless in the above-mentioned illegal cases),
+• The employer has more flexibility in managing their workforce (e.g., they may fire the employee at their own convenience — unless in the above-mentioned illegal cases),

 • The employer can change the employment terms to meet the company’s needs (e.g., changing the employee’s job duties, salary, and benefits), and

-• The employer can reduce workforce costs in difficult economic times (e.g., cutting staff costs when there is lower demand for the company’s goods or services).
+• The employer can reduce workforce costs in difficult economic times (e.g., cutting staff costs when there’s lower demand for the company’s goods or services).

 At-will employment also comes with several advantages for employees, such as: